fobnail/docs/docs/fobnail-api.md

 section above).

-Fobnail Token verifies the provided metadata against AIK bound to the Provisioning Context, if signature verification fails, **4.03** is returned.
+Fobnail Token verifies the provided metadata against AIK bound to the Provisioning Context.
+If signature verification fails, **4.03** is returned.
 If the metadata format is invalid, **4.00** is returned.
 On success, either **2.01** or **2.04** are returned.
 On the first successful call, **2.01** is returned (`Location-Path` must not be present), and on subsequent calls,